jbogensperger/TwitterSherlock3000/README.md

 # TwitterSherlock3000
 Twitter sentiment analysis application for custom queries (including a Pytorch BERT model)

+FINAL REPORT CAN BE FOUND IN THE FILE: "Applied_DL_Report_Bogensperger.pdf"

 SET UP:

 Please download the model from the most recent repository release and place it in "models/" so all model files are reachable for the program in the folder e.g. "models/pytorch_BERT-20191219_06-02-07/".
 There should be 3 files: "config.json", "pytorch_model.bin" and "vocab.txt".